oddbird/oddsite/content/2019/04/09/vueconf.rst

 I loved that I could build
-complete and valid Vue components in plain HTML/CSS -- and slowly inetgrate JS logic as necessary.
+complete and valid Vue components in plain HTML/CSS -- and slowly integrate JS logic as necessary.
 I started digging,
 and quickly learned to
 bind JS data to HTML attributes: